MerveMuge/web-crawler/README.md

 # Web Crawler API

-This is a lightweight web crawler built with FastAPI.
-It takes a URL as input and recursively crawls all pages under the **same domain**, returning a list of unique URLs in JSON format.
+A lightweight web crawler built with FastAPI.

+Give it a URL — it crawls all pages under the same domain and returns a list of unique links in JSON format.

 ---

-##  Features
+##  Key Features

--  Single-endpoint API: `GET /pages?target=<url>`
--  Domain-restricted crawling
+-  GET endpoint: `/pages?target=<url>`
+-  Crawls only within the same domain
--  Automatic Swagger UI documentation
+-  Built-in Swagger UI (/docs) for interactive testing
--  Error-tolerant (handles timeouts, SSL, broken links)
+-  Skips broken, slow, or invalid URLs
--  URL normalization (removes fragments, query params, etc.)
+-  URL normalization (removes query params, fragments, etc.)

 ---